luttje/filament-user-attributes/README.md

     *This publishes the migrations to create the two required tables and runs them.*

-4. Add the `HasUserAttributesContract` interface and `HasUserAttributes` trait to one or more models you want to have custom user attributes on.

-    ```php
-    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesContract;
-    use Luttje\FilamentUserAttributes\Traits\HasUserAttributes;

-    class Product extends Model implements HasUserAttributesContract
-    {
-        use HasUserAttributes;
-    }
+4. Run the wizard command to help you setup your project code:

+    ```bash
+    php artisan filament-user-attributes:wizard
     ```

 <table align="center">